soumyakhanna/tech-portfolio/docs/projects.md

 ![YouTube video](./assets/SP1.png)

 **My Contribution:** Social media is a big part of my life, and I use it to express myslelf.
 While brainstroming ideas, it was natural for me to think of social media and pictures to introduce our team.
 We decided to have a clear structure about the information we'd share such as hobbies.

 **Relevant links:** [Video](https://www.youtube.com/watch?v=tDKGgi064t4&list=PLzVUVeWLd5PfjRIkDI2gIjZRLs7Q-CYBA&index=6)

 ## Sketch Problem 2: Narrative

-**Our Approach:** Created a text-adventure space themed game with tasks for users to compelete which decide their destiny.
+**Our Approach:** Created a text-adventure space themed game with tasks for users to compelete which decide their destiny

 ![YouTube video](./assets/SP2.png)

-**My Contribution:** Worked on developing the game with its multiple conditions and results.
+**My Contribution:** Worked on developing the game with its multiple conditions and results

 **Relevant links:** [Game](http://textadventures.co.uk/games/view/hhllixi_0eqp8xeuwrwlcq/repair-the-breach)